the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 But you're not alone.

-Approach your job search with curiosity, confidence, and a builder's mindset.
+Approach your job search with **curiosity, confidence, and a builder's mindset**.

 Not only will it energize you, but it will make the experience less _work_ and more _fun_.